Skip to main content

 Six Ways to Take Control of Your Health

-Extensive scientific evidence supports the use of a whole-food, predominantly plant-based diet as an important strategy in prevention of chronic disease, treatment of chronic conditions and, in intensive therapeutic doses, reversal of chronic illness.
-Such a diet is rich in fiber, antioxidants, and nutrient dense.
-Choose a variety of minimally processed vegetables, fruits, whole grains, legumes, nuts and seeds.
+Extensive scientific evidence supports a whole food, predominantly plant-based diet as an important strategy in preventing chronic disease, treating chronic conditions, and, in intensive therapeutic doses, reversing chronic illness.
+Such a diet is nutrient dense, rich in fiber and antioxidants, with a variety of minimally processed vegetables, fruits, whole grains, legumes, nuts, and seeds.

 Regular and consistent physical activity combats the negative effects of sedentary behavior.
-It is important that adults engage in both general physical activity as well as purposeful exercise weekly as part of overall health and resiliency.
+Engaging in general physical activity and purposeful exercise weekly builds mental health, overall health, and resiliency.

 3. Stress Management

-Stress can lead to improved health and productivity - or it can lead to anxiety, depression, obesity, immune dysfunction and more.
-Helping patients recognize negative stress responses, identify coping mechanisms and reduction techniques leads to improved wellbeing.
+Stress, when appropriate, may improve health and productivity, but in excess can lead to anxiety, depression, obesity, immune dysfunction and more.
+Helping patients recognize negative stress responses, identify coping mechanisms and stress reduction techniques leads to improved well-being.

-Use of tobacco and excessive alcohol consumption have been shown to increase the risk of chronic diseases and death.
-Treatments often take time, different approaches and many attempts.
-Patience and support are an important part of breaking risky substance habits.
+Tobacco and excessive alcohol consumption increase the risk of chronic diseases and death, with similar impact from opioids and recreational drug use.
+Treatments take time, requiring varying approaches and many attempts, with patience and support essential to cease risky substance habits.

 5. Restorative Sleep